In most situations, inheriting a legacy is a good thing, but not in IT.

 3. Modernization costs and timelines

-4. Business continuity risks – Co-existence of legacy and new systems
+4. Business continuity risks – co-existence of legacy and new systems

-5. Risks of transition data migration
+5. Risks during transition and data migration

 6. Deciding the right legacy app modernization approach